TimOliver/WebP-Cocoa/README.md

 2. Drag the `framework` folder into your Xcode project.
 3. When prompted, make sure *Copy items if needed* is checked before proceeding.

-# Packages
+# Download Frameworks

-For ultimate convenience, the pre-built frameworks have been packaged up into every combination of ZIP archives.
+For ultimate convenience, the prebuilt frameworks have been packaged up into multiple combinations of ZIP archives.
 Simply click one of the links below to begin downloading.

 <table>
     <tr>